mathewvallejo/DSP-Playground/README.md

 ### Welcome to the DSP Playground!
-(This repo is under construction)

-This repository is intended to allow exploration of digital signal processing techniques and implementations.
+This repository serves as an expandable library of mini digital signal processing projects (DSP) that demonstrate common techniques and implementations.
-Topics covered include: Interpolation, filter design, and spectral analysis.
+Topics covered include: Windowing, interpolation, filter design, and spectral analysis.